 Eventually, however, the hydrogen fuel that powers the nuclear reactions within stars will begin to run out, and they will enter the final phases of their lifetime.
-Over time, they will expand, cool and change colour to become red giant stars.
+Over time, they will expand, cool and change colour to become red giants.
 The path they follow beyond that depends on the mass of the star.

 Small stars, like the Sun, will undergo a relatively peaceful and beautiful death that sees them pass through a planetary nebula phase to become a white dwarf.
 Massive stars, on the other hand, will experience a most energetic and violent end, which will see their remains scattered about the cosmos in a enormous explosion, called a supernova.
-Once the dust clears, the only thing remaining will be a rapidly spinning neutron star, or possibly even a black hole.
+Once the dust clears, the only thing remaining will be a rapidly spinning neutron stars, or possibly even a black hole.